Menu Close

 Odds and Payouts for Each Bet Type

-The table below shows the payout structure and probabilities for common stakes in American Roulette, highlighting the varied options available to players:
+The table below shows the payout structure and probabilities for common stakes in American Roulette:

 Single Number1 number35:12.63%5.26%